milesroberts-123/poolseq-kmers/README.md

 gzip logs.tar
 ```

-### Run workflow with singularity including all conda environments pre-installed
+### Run workflow whole workflow at once with singularity on slurm cluster

 Instead of downloading and building all of the conda environments, you can just download a container with all of the conda environments pre-installed.